Free shipping within The Netherlands & Belgium

 Research into light therapy for Parkinson's

 In 2019, Radboud UMC conducted research into the effectiveness of light therapy.
-Propeaq light therapy glasses, which use specific blue light, are used to treat sleep and mood disorders.
-The study showed that 74% of participants experienced improvements in their sleep and overall well-being, underscoring the role of portable daylight in treatment.
+The Propeaq light therapy glasses, which use specific blue light, are used to treat sleep and mood disorders.
+The research shows that 74% of participants experience improvements in their sleep and overall well-being, underlining the role of portable daylight in the treatment.
 Results from a new, more extensive study are expected in 2025.

 Optimal treatment for sleep disorders

 Many Parkinson's patients suffer from disrupted sleep cycles, which affects their quality of life.
-Instead of traditional sleep medication, the use of blue light therapy glasses can offer an effective and safe solution.
-Propeaq light glasses help restore the sleep-wake cycle, which is crucial for better sleep and overall quality of life.
-Always consult a specialist to determine how you can effectively use these innovative light therapy glasses for your situation.
+Instead of traditional sleep medication, using blue light therapy glasses can provide an effective and safe solution.
+The Propeaq light glasses help restore the sleep-wake rhythm, which is crucial for a better night's sleep and overall quality of life.
+Always consider in consultation with a specialist how you can effectively use these innovative light therapy glasses for your situation.

 Wear the Propeaq light therapy glasses for 30 to 60 minutes in the morning.
-For best results, we recommend using the light glasses immediately after getting up, but in any case before 9:00 a.m.
+For best results, we recommend using the light glasses immediately after waking up, but in any case before 09:00 .

-Continue doing this for at least 21 days until your sleep problems have greatly improved.
-If the sleep problems recur, repeat the above advice.
+Continue this for at least 21 days until the sleep problems are greatly reduced.
+If the sleep problems occur again, repeat the above advice.

 Link to frequently asked questions